-All of us here at Unstack are excited to welcome you as the newest member of our family!
+All of us here at Unstack are excited to welcome you as the newest user of the platform!

 That said, let's jump in!